Cater 2 U: Music and lyrics

 During an interview with MTV News, Beyoncé spoke about the meaning of the song: "It basically talks about how a guy inspires you...
 You want to make him happy and you want to cater to him.
 I know it's going to be surprising to a lot of people that the independent survivors are being submissive to their man, but it's important that people know that, you know, it's fine if your man deserves it and gives that back to you."

-Release

-"Cater 2 U" was released as the fourth and final single from Destiny Fulfilled by Columbia Records and Sony Urban Music.
-It was added to contemporary hit radio in the United States on June 7, 2005, and was released in the country as an extended play (EP) consisting of the original version of the song along with four remixes on June 14, 2005.
-On July 19, another EP was released, containing the original version and six remixes.
-An EP was also released in Italy on July 25.
-"Cater 2 U" was later included Destiny's Child's compilation albums #1's (2005) and Love Songs (2013).